ALIYA2Group/Mod20_Segment_3/README.md

 # Machine Learning Model

-Data pre-processing included importing the dataset using SQLAlchemy from AWS, dropping unwanted columns and setting the data as index.
+Data pre-processing included importing the dataset using SQLAlchemy from AWS, dropping unwanted columns and setting the date as index.

 ## Description of feature engineering and the feature selection, including the decision-making process